levrex/ELISA-APP/README.md

 A link should be visible as output: “Starting development server at `http://127.0.0.1:8000/`” To access the app, open your browser and go to `http://127.0.0.1:8000/`.

 Alternatively, you can make a batch script that does this for you (Look in the example folder for inspiration).
-Keep in mind that the pipeline is built for Python 3.10.
+Keep in mind that the pipeline is built for Python 3.10 (though it also works with newer versions like Python 3.12).

 ## Contact
-Please [create an issue](https://github.com/Mikaela39/BPEXI/issues/new/choose) if you encounter any errors or have any questions after reading the documentation.
+Please [create an issue](https://github.com/levrex/ELISA-APP/issues/new/choose) if you encounter any errors or have any questions after reading the documentation.

 ## Credits